JonPSmith/EfCore.SchemaCompare/README.md

     //VERIFY
     hasErrors.ShouldBeFalse(comparer.GetAllErrors);
 }
 ```

 ## Other configuration options

+You have already seen the class called `CompareEfSqlConfig` for suppressing errors, but there are two other configrations.

+### `TablesToIgnoreCommaDelimited` string property

 You have already seen the class called `CompareEfSqlConfig` for suppressing errors.
 There is one other configuration property called `TablesToIgnoreCommaDelimited`, which allows you to control what table/views in the database are considered.